Is Las Vegas Still a Destination For the Low-Roller?

 - Main Street Station – not connected to Stations Resorts (now called Red Rock), it is owned by Boyd Gaming.

-- The Plaza – with more renovations, additions, and suites, the Plaza it ready to assume a leading role.
+- The Plaza – with more renovations, additions, and suites, it is ready to assume a leading role.
 For a low to mid-rollers bankroll, this is a great alternative.

 - Downtown Grand – Yes, it’s a block from Fremont, but the old “Lady Luck” hotel/casino was renovated and is a spanking new resort.
 A level above many downtown hotels/casinos.